MonaMaNotAvailable/EasyAPolkadotConnect/README.md

 ## 🚀 Use Case

 **EasyAPolkadotCoffeeChat** is a decentralized networking platform designed to facilitate authentic peer-to-peer coffee chats.
-Built on Polkadot, it uses micro-payments to create small commitments, ensuring more respectful and serious interactions without the friction of traditional centralized platforms.
+Built on Polkadot, it uses a unique betting system for time slots, ensuring more respectful and serious interactions without the friction of traditional centralized platforms.

 ## 🎯 Mission